nlylmz/Voila/README.md

 ```
 ### Model Evaluation

-To evaluate models on VOILA, we provide the inference_test_VOILA_WD.py script, which downloads the VOILA_WD dataset (with distractions) from Hugging Face and performs step-by-step evaluation for the specified model.
+To evaluate models on VOILA, we provide the inference_test.py script, which downloads the VOILA_WD dataset (with distractions) from Hugging Face and performs step-by-step evaluation for the specified model.
 The model processes the input data, generates outputs, and saves the results in a JSON file.
+Because of the Distraction rule, the prompt used for testing models at the third step differs between VOILA_WD and VOILA_ND.

 Run the script using the following command:
 ```bash